alexaca79/introtoR/intro_to_datavis.md

-# So you think you want to data viusualize things.
+# So you think you want to data visualize things.

+Data visualization is a key part of any stats nerd's toolkit.

+Turning numbers into images so people care about what you are talking about

-## read some Tufte (Or manybe just a really good summary paper)
+## read some Tufte (Or maybe just a really good summary paper)

 http://www2.cs.uregina.ca/~rbm/cs100/notes/spreadsheets/tufte_paper.html

-### If you really want to get into the weeds, he hated powerpoint.
+### If you really want to get into the weeds, he hated PowerPoint.
 Look at it [here](https://github.com/alexaca79/introtoR/blob/master/tufte-powerpoint.pdf)

 https://www.inf.ed.ac.uk/teaching/courses/pi/2016_2017/phil/tufte-powerpoint.pdf